oliivercdiaz/oliivercdiaz/README.md

 <h1 align="center">Oliver Corral Díaz</h1>
-<h3 align="center">IT & Network Specialist • ASIR Graduate • Automation & Raspberry Pi Projects</h3>
+<h3 align="center">IT & Network Specialist • ASIR Graduate • Automation & Infrastructure Enthusiast</h3>

 ---

-### 🧩 About Me
+### 💡 About Me

 I’m an **IT technician and system administrator (ASIR)** passionate about technology, networks, and automation.
-I enjoy building small, efficient tools that solve real problems — whether it’s scripting something on a server or monitoring a Raspberry Pi.
-Learning is what keeps me motivated: every project is a chance to understand systems more deeply.
+I enjoy building and improving systems — from servers and VPNs to Raspberry Pi projects.
+My goal is to make IT environments more efficient through smart configuration, scripting, and automation.
+I love learning new things and turning complex tasks into simple, automated solutions.

-> 💡 *"If something can be automated, it should be."* — my favorite rule of IT.
+> 💭 *"If something can be automated, it should be."*

 ---